andy0130tw/NTU-Comp2017/cmm/_spec.md

 Submission requirements:

 1. DO NOT change the executable name (scanner).
-2. Use the script file “tar.sh” to package your assignment into a single file.
+2. Use the script file “`tar.sh`” to package your assignment into a single file.
 Then upload your packaged assignment to CEIBA.

    Usage: `./tar.sh source_directory studentID1_studentID2` (all student IDs in your team) `version_number` \
    Example: `./tar.sh hw 12345_12346 ver1` \